ropensci/roweb/_drafts/2016-03-28-software-review.md

 Importantly, a number of reviewers and reviewees commented that they *learned the value of review* through this process.

 [^RefC]: Also, "RefClasses are the devil", said one reviewer.
-Interpret that as you may
+Interpret that as you may.

 # Questions and ideas for the future.